 Liz discovered Tawonga in 2015 as a counselor and continued working with campers for the next four summers, including as a Unit Head in 2018.
 She joined the year-round team in 2018 as the Office Manager and Executive Assistant.
 Liz received an Honors Bachelor degree in Sociology from Whitman College.
 She is passionate about social justice, connecting with nature and youth empowerment.
 At Whitman, Liz wrote an honors thesis that received the Ely Chertok award about Jewish Summer Camping which was heavily influenced by Tawonga!
 She presented her thesis at multiple conferences, which solidified her excitement to work for summer camping year-round.
 In her free time Liz loves to spend time outside, swim in any natural body of water possible, and cook (she won her college friends stir-fry off – watch out)!
 She is passionate about the transformative experience Camp brings to campers and staff alike and is thrilled to be on the year-round team.

-Ashley grew up in Berkeley and didn’t realize when her parents put her on the bus to Camp Tawonga in July of 1993 that the following two weeks would impact the rest of her life.
+Ashley grew up in Berkeley and has been a Tawongan since she first attended Session 2 in 1993.
 Ashley was a camper for six summers and became a summer staff member, first as counselor, then Unit Head, and TSL Trip Leader.
-Ashley joined the full-time staff in 2009 and most recently served as our Director of Community Engagement, taking care of our families and leading our Down the Mountain programs.
+Ashley joined the full-time staff in 2009 as the registrar and then became the Director of Community Engagement, taking care of our families and leading our Down the Mountain programs.
+Ashley is currently the Program Director, supervising all the speciality areas at summer camp, overseeing family camp, the Tawonga B’nai Mitzvah Program, Tawonga’s Alumni Board and the Health Center.
 Ashley graduated from UC Santa Cruz with a degree in Environmental Studies and has a true love of nature and being outside.
-When not in the office, Ashley loves spending time with her husband, Jamie and son, Erez.
+When not in the office, Ashley loves spending time with her husband Jamie and their two sons, Erez and Lev.

 Shoshie has been a Tawongan for 20+ years, starting as a camper and working seasonally as a counselor, CIT leader, unit head and a summertime assistant director.
 She is excited to join the year-round team as the Assistant Director of Community Engagement and looks forward to sharing her passion and dedication for working with children and families.
 Prior to this role, Shoshie worked as a special education preschool teacher.
 She earned a B.A. in Developmental Psychology from UC Santa Cruz and a Masters of Infant Mental Health and an Early Childhood Special Education Credential from Mills College.
 Shoshie lives in San Francisco with her husband and enjoys traveling, cooking, camping, and spending time with friends, family, and babies.